Cosmos WebServer does not work with Cosmos SQL Desktop or Cosmos SQL Workgroup licenses.

 Cosmos WebServer uses the "JVM.dll" dll of the Java virtual machine.
 Therefore, to run CWS it is necessary to have a 32-bit Java virtual machine (version 1.8 or higher) installed on the same machine as Cosmos WebServer.

-The Cosmoswebserver.exe application allows you to start the CWS server by command line.
-This application receives as a parameter a configuration file.
+The Cosmoswebserver.exe application allows you to start the CWS server by command line or as Windows service.

 The configuration file received as a parameter by the Cosmoswebserver.exe application will indicate, among other things, the port where the server will listen, the configuration file path of the Cosmos REST services, the parameters of the Java virtual machine (cosmosrestserver.jar file path, memory parameters) and, optionally, the server's HTML resource path.